Should I Resign?

 3. You did not accept your employers breach, or a change in your employment conditions.

-In order to claim [constructive dismissal] the employee has to have one years service with the employer.
-According to the Employment Tribunals website, the average award for constructive dismissal in 2010 was £7,974.00
+In order to claim [constructive dismissal] the employee has to have two years service with the employer.
+According to the Employment Tribunals website, the average award for ubfair dismissal in 2011 & 2012 was £9,133.00

 However, the employee does not need one years service to bring a claim in an Employment Tribunal for (i) discrimination (ii) harassment (iii) or any breach of the employer's statutory "health and safety" obligations.
 Employees' can bring a claim from day one.